icco/coffee_shop/proposal.md

  * It must promote a distraction free work environment.
  * It must be usable by people who work in various lighting environments (writing in a coffee shop, dark room, corporate environment)

+I have attached a more formalized list of requirements in the [spec](/spec).

 ## 7. Senior Project Test Plan.